fleralle/drive-predict/README.md

 * Select list of known classification models
 * Run a baseline model for each of our pre-selected models
 * Pick the top models base on **precision**, **recall**, **f1-score** scores
-* Tune the hyper-parameters of the top model and watch score increase
+* Tune the hyper-parameters of the top model using cross-validation and watch score increase

 The list of pre-selected classification models is :